Matt Flynn Game: Background

 The Detroit Lions began the 2011 NFL season with a record of 5–0, although they lost 5 of their next 7 games, including a 27–15 loss to the Green Bay Packers in Week 12.
-The Lions returned to winning, going on a three-game winning streak leading into the last game of the season.
+The Lions returned to better form, going on a three-game winning streak leading into the last game of the season.
 Although the Lions already secured a playoff spot, a victory could have secured the fifth seed in the playoffs.

 The Packers, who had won Super Bowl XLV the previous year, began the season with a record of 13–0, before a surprising 19–14 loss to the Kansas City Chiefs.
 The Packers won their penultimate game of the season before hosting the Lions at Lambeau Field in Green Bay, Wisconsin, for the final game.
 They entered the last game of the season with a record of 14–1, while the Lions had a record of 10–5.
 Having already secured the first seed in the playoffs and a bye week during the Wild Card round, the Packers decided to rest their starters to keep key players, such as quarterback Aaron Rodgers, from getting hurt before the playoffs.
 Other key players for the Packers, such as Greg Jennings, Randall Cobb, James Starks, Clay Matthews III, Bryan Bulaga, and Charles Woodson were held out of the game due to injury or for rest.
 Backup quarterback Matt Flynn was named the starter for the game.
 The Lions were 3.5 point favorites.